neomantra/PCRL/README.md

 # Training & Evaluation
-To train a model on an example raod network run `reinforcement.py`.
+To train a model on an example road network run `reinforcement.py`.
 The custom environment is described in `env_plus.py`.

 To generate a charging plan from the model run `model_eval.py`.